-You will be evaluated on your ability to critically evaluate, reflect on, integrate, and apply course information various assessments, including (but not limited to) discussion and a final project.
+You will be evaluated on your ability to critically evaluate, reflect on, integrate, and apply course information various assessments, including (but not limited to) discussion and open-ended exams.
 You are welcomed to work with or share thoughts about your various assignments with your classmates, but you will be required to write and submit your own original material.